ReaLx3m/KOReader-AI-Slop-User-Patches/README.md

 ### **2-mosaic-top-horizontal-label.lua**

-Overlays a semi-transparent horizontal filename label(without file extension) at the top of each book cover in mosaic view, centred within the tile.
+- Overlays a horizontal filename label(without file extension) at the top of each book cover in mosaic view, centred within the tile.

 Configurable constants at the top of the file:
 - LABEL_ALPHA — opacity (default 0.75)